survivejs/webpack-book/manuscript/building/01_source_maps.md

 If you want to enable source maps for styling files, you can achieve this by enabling the `sourceMap` option.
 The same idea works with style loaders such as *css-loader*, *sass-loader*, and *less-loader*.

 The *css-loader* is [known to have issues](https://github.com/webpack-contrib/css-loader/issues/232) when you are using relative paths in imports.
-To overcome this problem, you should set `output.publicPath` to resolve against the server url.
+To overcome this problem, you should set `output.publicPath` to resolve the server url.

 ## Conclusion